Keeping the Ladbroke area special

 Secular buildings of interest in the Ladbroke area

 Apart from the theatres described elsewhere, the Ladbroke area has a number of secular buildings of interest.
-One of the main ones is Holland Park Underground Station..
+One of the main ones is Holland Park Underground Station.
+Our mansion blocks are also not without interest.

 Holland Park Underground Station